anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Nature takes away any faculty that is not used.
+Quote: Friendship is always a sweet responsibility, never an opportunity.

-By: William Inge
+By: Kahlil Gibran